 I have thought that the pressure switch makes sense to be the culprit.
 Because it would seem that it may be getting stuck in the open position.
-However I decided to post the question on here for you before I purchased a new pressure switch.
+However, I decided to post the question here for you before I purchased a new pressure switch.
 Especially after reading your article pertaining to how the pressure switch is not always the issue.

-Before you comment, check this out for me, and the let me know what happens, please.
+Before you comment, check this out for me, and let me know what happens, please.
 When your compressor tank air fills to normal cut out watch the UNLOADER VALVE toggle on the side of the pressure switch to see if it operates.
 There should be a little blast of air out of the unloader valve when that happens.
 Is this occurring?

 As another check, with a full tank of pressure, pull the plug, open a line with a valve or blow gun, or even the compressor tank drain, and slowly drop the pressure.
-Watch the tank gauge to see when your tank pressure is approaching normal cut in setting, and then pay particular attention to the pressure switch.
+Watch the tank gauge to see when your tank pressure is approaching a normal cut-in setting, and then pay particular attention to the pressure switch.

 Bill, Thank you for your reply.
 As far as the first question goes.
 When the pressure drops back down to the setpoint, nothing happens.
-No click that I can hear, no interactivity from the motor, etc..
-I will pull the cover off of the compressor this evening or tomorrow and check the valves on the pressure switch as you noted.
+No click that I can hear, no interactivity from the motor, etc… I will pull the cover off of the compressor this evening or tomorrow and check the valves on the pressure switch as you noted.

 I will check for movement or any activity of sorts from the switch.
 Also when the compressor turns on and runs up to pressure.
 It shuts off with the slight burst of air you mentioned as it reaches its normal pressure.
 I will check these things and get back to you.